Peeta Mellark: Catching Fire

-Katniss and Peeta think they are going to become mentors for the Quarter Quell, a special Hunger Games that occurs every 25 years and comes with a change in rules, usually to make them more gruesome than the normal Games so district citizens are reminded of the violence of Panem's first civil war; their loss is the reason the Games were established.
+Katniss and Peeta think they are going to become mentors for the Quarter Quell, a special Hunger Games that occurs every 25 years that comes with a change in rules.
 The new twist for the 75th Games is that the tributes will be chosen from living victors.
-District 12 has only 3 living victors: Katniss, Peeta, and Haymitch, their constantly drunken mentor who won the 50th Hunger Games (the second Quarter Quell).
-President Snow draws the card showing what the theme of the Quarter Quell will be and announced, “.. that even the strongest among them cannot overcome the power of the Capitol, the tributes will be reaped from their existing pool of victors.”
-Katniss becomes the girl tribute, as she is the only living female District 12 victor.
-Peeta makes Haymitch promise to work to save Katniss, not him.
-He also vows that if Haymitch is chosen, he will volunteer in his place.
-Katniss makes Haymitch promise that if Peeta is the male tribute, she and Haymitch will work together to keep Peeta alive, even at the expense of Katniss's life.
-It is a torn alliance for Haymitch.
-When Haymitch is drawn as the male tribute, Peeta automatically volunteers to take his place.
-Many of the other returning tributes are friends with each other, but Katniss and Peeta have a disadvantage.
-They have met none of them, as they are the newest victors.
-Peeta hopes to play on their sympathies to gain protection from others in the arena and support from sponsors for Katniss.
-To this end, he lies to everybody on national television, saying Katniss and he had secretly got married before the Quell was announced, and that Katniss is pregnant.
-This shocks both Katniss and the whole of Panem.
+District 12 has only three living victors: Katniss, Peeta, and Haymitch, their constantly drunken mentor who won the 50th Hunger Games (the second Quarter Quell).
+Katniss becomes the female tribute, as she is the only living female District 12 victor.
+When Haymitch is drawn as the male tribute, Peeta volunteers to take his place.
+Peeta hopes to play on the other tributes' sympathies to gain protection in the arena and support from sponsors for Katniss.
+To this end, he lies on national television, saying Katniss and he had secretly got married before the Quell was announced, and that Katniss is pregnant.

-At the cornucopia, Katniss allies with Finnick Odair, Mags, and Peeta.